mbloch/mapshaper/docs/development/raster-geotiff-support.md

 ## PNG And JPEG Import

-PNG/JPEG import creates the same `raster.grid` and `raster.view.preview` model
-as GeoTIFF import.
+PNG/JPEG import creates the same `raster.grid` and `raster.view.recipe` model as GeoTIFF import.
 Source pixels are decoded as `uint8` samples:

 - JPEG imports as RGB samples.
 - PNG imports as RGBA samples, preserving alpha from the decoded image.